nus-cs2103-AY2021S2/ip/docs/README.md

 1. Download the latest `Yoda.jar` from [here](https://github.com/vivegank/ip/releases).

+1. Copy the downloaded file to the folder from which the app will be used.

 1. Use _java -jar Yoda.jar_ or just double-click to start the app.
 The GUI similar to below should appear in a few seconds.<br>
    ![UI](Ui.png)